-Require septic systems in Town Centers to connect to public WWTPs when sewage collection systems are available and, in the event, the septic system fails.
+Require septic systems in Town Centers to connect to public wastewater treatment plants when sewage collection systems are available and, in the event, the septic system fails.
 [PW]

 Goal 4: Install or enhance stormwater management systems to reduce pollution in the county streams, Patuxent River, and Chesapeake Bay.